 - A Marketing and Enrollment Strategy Committee

 The Board may from time to time eliminate or create additional standing committees.

 Section 2: Members of Committees

 Each active member of the board shall serve on at least two standing committees.
-The chair of the board and the president of the College shall be ex officio members of all standing committees.
+The chair and vice chair of the board and the president of the College shall be ex officio members of all standing committees.
 Each committee shall have at least three additional trustee members.
 Committee memberships shall be approved by majority vote of the full Board upon recommendation by the Chair .
 Non-trustees may be invited to assist standing committees (without a vote) because of a need for particular skills or expertise.

 Section 3: Committee Operations